-The agency's principal financial instruments are outlined below.
-These financial instruments arise directly from the agency's operations or are required to finance the agency's operations.
-The agency does not enter into or trade financial instruments, including derivative financial instruments, for speculative purposes.
+The Office's principal financial instruments are outlined below.
+These financial instruments arise directly from the Office's operations or are required to finance the Office's operations.
+The Office does not enter into or trade financial instruments, including derivative financial instruments, for speculative purposes.

-The agency's main risks arising from financial instruments are outlined below, together with the agency's objectives, policies and processes for measuring and managing risk.
-Further quantitative and qualitative disclosures are included throughout this financial report.
+The Office's main risks arising from financial instruments are outlined below, together with the Office's objectives, policies and processes for measuring and managing risk.
+Further quantitative and qualitative disclosures are included throughout these financial statements.

-The Chief Investigator has overall responsibility for the establishment and oversight of risk management and reviews and agrees policies for managing each of these risks.
-Risk management policies are established to identify and analyse the risks faced by the agency, to set risk limits and controls and to monitor risks.
+The Chief Investigator of the Office of Transport Safety Investigations has overall responsibility for the establishment and oversight of risk management and reviews and agrees policies for managing each of these risks.
+Risk management policies are established to identify and analyse the risks faced by the Office, to set risk limits and controls and to monitor risks.